ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Debug from the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In some cases, debugging why Mechanical isn't launching might require
+You may need to run the launch command from the command line in order to debug why Mechanical is not launching.
 running the launch command from the command line.

-Open a terminal and run this command:
+Open a terminal and run the following command:

 .. code:: console